chan0908/Freq-DETR/README.md

 This log file serves as direct evidence of the experimental process and provides a transparent record of how our final results were achieved.

 ---

-## Commitment to Full Reproducibility

-We hope this supplementary material fully addresses the reviewer's concerns.
-We reiterate our firm commitment to making the complete, cleaned, and executable source code for this project, along with the trained model weights, publicly available on a GitHub repository immediately upon acceptance of the manuscript.

-Sincerely,

-The Authors